Flood Risk Assessments for Scotland

 SEPA Flood Zones Definitions

-Of the flood zones discussed above and demonstrated by the SEPA Flood Map for Planning, This sets out three categories of coastal and watercourse flood risk, together with guidance on surface water flooding, and the appropriate planning approach for each (the annual probabilities referred to in the framework relate to the land at the time a plan is being prepared or a planning application is made).
+Of the flood zones discussed above and demonstrated by the SEPA Flood Map for Planning, this sets out three categories of coastal and watercourse flood risk, together with guidance on surface water flooding and the appropriate planning approach for each (the annual probabilities referred to in the framework relate to the land at the time a plan is being prepared or a planning application is made).

-Of the flood zones demonstrated on the SEPA flood map for planning these are discussed below.
+Of the flood zones demonstrated on the SEPA flood map for planning, these are discussed below.

 • Little or No Risk – annual probability of coastal or watercourse flooding is less than 0.1% (1:1000 years)